wso2-attic/choreo-examples/integrations/ballerina/edifact-order-service/Readme.md

 `Foo Corp` represents a company that utilizes the EDIFACT format for its B2B communication.
 They will interact with Bar Industries by sending EDI messages (ORDERS) via HTTP requests.

 **Bar Industries:**
 `Bar Industries` is another business entity that operates with a backend system designed to accept JSON input and respond with JSON output (`JSON Backend`).
 For the purpose of this tutorial, this backend is already deployed to a public URL, so implementing it is beyond the scope of our current focus.
 Instead of that, Bar Industries exposes their JSON backend via an `Integration service`.
-Code in this directory is the Ballerina implementation of this Integration service.

 ## Integration Flow
 1. `Foo Corp` sends an HTTP POST request containing an EDIFACT message (ORDERS) to the Integration service.